How Much Does It Cost to Install Solar Panels?

 How Much Do Solar Panels Cost?

 The amount of electricity you’re looking to generate from solar panels will determine cost.
 The cost is per watt.
 Prices are usually listed by kilowatt, which is 1,000 watts.
-The average solar system is 10 kW.
+The average solar system is 10 kW, and the average total installation price is somewhere between $10,000 and $26,000 (CAD 13,000 and CAD 33,700).

-Here are some average costs for solar energy systems by size:
+Here are some average costs for solar energy systems by size, before tax credits:

 The price for installation also includes inverters, solar batteries and other additional equipment.